ArmaanSethi/IShowSpeed-Travel-Stream-Map/README.md

 ## License

-*(Optional: Add license information here if you choose one, e.g., MIT License)*

-This project is currently unlicensed / Provided as-is.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.